QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/README.md

 The tool kit is a python script to start quality measurements, analyze them and show the results. \
 It acts as a minimal glue between different existing solutions.

-Version 0.1.14 is the first release.\
+Version 0.1.15 is the second release.\
 https://github.com/QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/releases \
 This version was tested during the QUAREP workshops at ELMI 2023 in the Netherlands.

-Version 0.1.14 supports visualization of illumination power linearity and stability results on any microscope system. \
+The QUAREP-LiMi Tool Kit supports visualization of illumination power linearity and stability results on any microscope system. \
 Macros for automatic measurements on Nikon microscope system are included in the tool kit. \
 Scripts for Zeiss systems can be found here: https://github.com/QUAREP-LiMi/WG1-Automation/tree/main/Microscope_Systems.